 UVA alumni, parents, faculty, staff, and friends in the Charlottesville community are invited to join us for the UVA Club of Charlottesville’s February book club, where we will discuss Washington Black by Esi Edugyan, who will be a featured author during the Virginia Festival of the Book events in March.
-Validation for 2 hours of parking at the Water Street Parking Garage is available upon request.

 About the book: “Washington Black is that rarest of novels: a hybrid that knows exactly what it is.
 The story begins as an antebellum novel about Wash, an eleven-year-old slave working on a Barbados plantation run by a sadistic master.
 When Christopher, the master’s brother, takes Wash under his wing and teaches him to read, the novel turns more toward adventure and scientific exploration.
 There are inventions, twists, and turns; there is danger and intrigue; there is travel and growth.
 Esi Edugyan has created a world that seems whole and all-embracing.
 The weight of personal freedom is a theme that winds through the book, as does the opposing weight of cultural and societal expectations.
 There is so much to digest here, and so much to enjoy, that readers may well be tempted to read this book twice.” —Chris Schluep